-These restrictions are reviewed weekly, last updated on 12 May 2021.
+These safety arrangements are reviewed weekly, last updated on 13th September 2021.

 The Rotunda Hospital Dublin

 Like all hospitals, even before the Covid-19 pandemic, the Rotunda Hospital has visiting policies in place so that we can maintain a safe and secure environment for women, babies, their families and staff by controlling the number of people moving through the hospital at any one time.
 We will always do our best to bring your partner in as early as possible during inpatient stays and as soon as it is safe to do so.

 The Rotunda continues to make every effort to accommodate exceptions to our visiting policy on compassionate grounds when the need arises.

 Your nominated companion/partner can join you in the delivery suite.

 If you are having a caesarean section, your nominated companion/partner can join you in the operating theater.